ockertbotha/java-dev-on-ubuntu/README.md

 > Before we go any further, if you've paid attention and particularly if you're
 > familiar with Eclipse you will have noticed that we did not clone the
 > Project into our Workspace, we will be importing the Project into
-> our Workspace but to prevent git detecting and potentially including
+> our Workspace.
+This is only to add a level of separation between the IDE and version
-> any Eclipse specific files we'll keep Eclipse away from the Project directory.
+> control systems, at least until we're more familiar with both.

 ### Step 3: Managing a project in Eclipse Workspace
 First we'll import the cloned project into our workspace.
 On the *'Git'* tab,